TimurJiangShan/ts-menu/README.md

 npm run start
 ```

-You will find the frontend running on the `localhost:3000`
+The frontend runs on the `localhost:3000`

 #### NOTE